 ionic build$ ionic cap add android$ ionic cap add ios

 Here we create an optimized production build, then add native Android and iOS code.
-We should now have android
+We should now have android and ios folders in the root.

 Building the project for native - Android